perfsea/optimizations/README.md

 [
   {
     "cmd": "findmnt",
+    "notes": [
+      {
         "regex": "atime",
         "exists": false,
         "note": "Mounting with atime can improve performance on filesystem heavy workloads by not tracking last accessed dates for files."
       }
 ...
 ```